AutodeskGames/stingray-docs/source/stingray_help/getting_started/get_started_xb1.md

 When you connect the Stingray Editor to the Xbox One device, the Stingray Editor automatically sends the engine to the device over the network, runs the engine on the device, then sends your project data to the engine.

-## Deploy the project for Xbox One
+## Step 3.
+Deploy the project for Xbox One

 Deploying creates a standalone bundle that you can try out on your Xbox One (and, eventually, distribute).
 For background information, see ~{ Deploying and Building }~ and ~{ Using the Deployer panel }~.